 - 1. Data Requirements.
 Management will evaluate the program and how it is functioning on an annual basis.
 The following statistical data will be used: - a.
 The total number of EEO cases filed; - b.
 The number of disputes referred to ADR, the stage of referral (informal or formal), and the number of those referred which were resolved; - c.
 The parties' level of satisfaction with the ADR process, and the reasons for satisfaction or dissatisfaction (Participant's Comments Form Form E); - d.
 The amount of time spent on ADR attempting to resolve the dispute; and - e.
 The estimate of cost savings, showing the criteria used to calculate savings. - 2.
 Data Gathering.
 The ADR program will be evaluated by using the following questionnaires: Mediator's Reporting Form (Form D) and Participants' Comments (Form E).
-The distribution of evaluation questionnaires and the gathering of information will be the responsibility of the EEO Director or his/her designee.
+The distribution of evaluation questionnaires and the gathering of information will be the responsibility of the EEO Director or his or her designee.
 The EEO Director will have the responsibility of summarizing the information to be evaluated and will develop an annual report on the status and/or accomplishments of the ADR program.
 These summary reports will be shared with the FLRA Chairman, the General Counsel, and the Chairman of the Federal Service Impasses Panel.

-Note: All forms referenced throughout this document are available in a Form Book to be distributed to all EEO counselors and staff administering this ADR program.
-Employees who would like copies can contact the Human Resources Director or the EEO Director.
+Note: All forms referenced throughout this document are available in the addendum of FLRA Policy No. 3701, Equal Employment Opportunity Policy, which is available on the FLRA's intranet.
+Employees who would like copies can also contact the FLRA's Human Resources Director or the EEO Director.